How we let go changes dependant on our relationship to present experience.

 Softening effort does two things:

 Softening the grip of your mind's focus on a particular feeling, thought, emotion etc. creates a temporary gap in the habitual cycle.
-Inclining your mind towards the available pleasure of that softening, of that letting go, increases the gap in the habitual pattern while at the same time rewarding your mind for letting go.
+Inclining your mind toward the pleasantness of the enjoyment of letting go, will increase the gap in the habitual pattern while at the same time rewarding your mind for letting it go.

 How to smile with your eyes